MYCORRHIZAL FUNGI (VESICULAR ARBUSCULAR MYCORRHIZAE)

 Increase the uptake and mobilization of phosphate in all crops

-Enhance product quality and increase immune power of the crop
+Enhance product quality and increase the immune power of the crop

-Mycorrhiza supplement root hair in water absorption hence prevents reduction in crop relative water content of cells and helps to overcome drought.
+Mycorrhiza supplements root hair in water absorption hence preventing reduction in crop relative water content of cells and helps to overcome drought.

 Extension of Corn Root Surface Area through Mycorrhizal Fungi

 Mycorrhizal organisms (fungi) shape relationship with the underlying foundations of plants, for example, with the corn developing in this outline.
 The growths associate with the root hairs of the corn and expand their hyphae through the soil, along these lines “broadening” the root surface territory of the plant.
 This gives a chance to exchange carbon and supplements with the organisms while additionally expanding the dependability of the soil and the dampness maintenance in the soil.

 Mycorrhiza Application methods

 The following table gives details on Application methods and doses for the different formulations

 Mix Mycorrhiza with crude sugar insufficient water to make a slurry and coat seeds and dry in shade and sow/broadcast/dibble in the field.
 Do not store treated/coated seeds for more than 24 hrs.